dsebastien/modernWebDevBuild/README.md

 ## Commands
 Once you have added ModernWebDevBuild to your project, you can list all the available commands using `gulp help`.
 The command will give you a description of each task.
 The most important to start discovering are:
-* gulp serve: start a Web server with live reload, watching files, transpiling, generating sourcemaps, etc
+* `gulp serve`: start a Web server with live reload, watching files, transpiling, generating sourcemaps, etc
-* gulp serve-dist: same with the production version
+* `gulp serve-dist`: same with the production version
-* gulp clean
+* `gulp clean`
-* gulp ts-lint: check TypeScript code quality/style
+* `gulp ts-lint`: check TypeScript code quality/style
-* gulp check-js-quality: check JavaScript code quality
+* `gulp check-js-quality`: check JavaScript code quality
-* gulp check-js-style: check JavaScript code style
+* `gulp check-js-style`: check JavaScript code style
+* `gulp prepare-test-unit`: clean, compile and check quality/style
+* `gulp test-unit`: run unit tests using Karma (prereq: `gulp prepare-test-unit`

 You can run the `gulp -T` command get an visual idea of the links between the different tasks.